xinwenfu/VChat_GTER_CodeReuse/README.md

 	<img src="Images/I17.png" width=800>

 11) Modify the shellcode as shown in [exploit2.py](./SourceCode/exploit2.py), notice that we added the hex for the push and pop instructions in order to move the stack pointer out of the way, and we decreased the number of `A`'s by two as each instruction we added is one byte.
-	* *Note*: From the previous exploits it was possible to have the jump be a little imprecises, that is we could execute a few extra instructions without affecting the shellcode's execution.
+	* *Note*: From the previous exploits it was possible to have the jump be a little imprecise, that is we could execute a few extra instructions without affecting the shellcode's execution.
 In this case you want to be sure that the jump preformed lands on the `push eax` instruction!
 12) Run the program once more
 	* Now we can see the shell has been created!